TrainingMyHobby/aws-eks-rds-cloudwatch-dashboard-java-spring-ansible/README.md

 ## Overview
 This project demonstrates deploying Java Spring Boot microservices to AWS EKS clusters with RDS PostgreSQL databases and monitoring using AWS CloudWatch.
 The deployment process is automated using Ansible and Maven.

+This project involves setting up and deploying a Java Spring Boot microservices application in an AWS EKS cluster, utilizing AWS RDS for database management and AWS CloudWatch for monitoring.
+The project is structured to handle multiple environments: develop, qa, demo, and production.

 Application Architecture
 ![Application Architecture Description](Docs/Application_Architecture.png "Application Architecture")